Bylaws of the Las Vegas Democratic Socialists of America

 The Steering Committee is not permitted to overturn decisions of the general body unless required by law.

-The Steering Committee is empowered to arbitrate any disputes that may arise between chapter formations (priority campaigns, working groups, sections, etc.) or determine whether the dispute should be handled by the process laid out in Article 10.
+The Steering Committee is empowered to arbitrate any disputes that may arise between chapter formations (strategic campaigns, working groups, sections, etc.) or determine whether the dispute should be handled by the process laid out in Article 10.

 No member or officer of the Steering Committee may hold nor be a candidate for elected public office or an elected leadership position within a political party, nor may they be employed by an elected official or candidate for public office.
 The general body of membership may enact, by resolution, further binding conflict-of-interest policies to apply to Steering Committee membership.
 Any potential candidate running for the Steering Committee must disclose to the general body whether they hold elected office, are a candidate for public office, work for an elected official or candidate for public office, or receive money directly or indirectly from a political party.
 A Steering Committee member may take a leave of absence (see Article 4, Section 4.5) in order to engage in work listed above for up to three months in lieu of resignation.